tzConnectBerlin/slate/source/index.html.md

 - `currentPage` (simply reflects the requested `page`)
 - `numberOfPages` (takes into account the selected filters and `pageSize`)
 - `lowerPriceBound` and `upperPriceBound` (takes into account the selected filters, except for the price filters)

+`ipfsHash` may be `null` in the response.
+It's only set (not `null`) for NFTs that have already been purchased at least once.
+We do this to allow remaining uncommitted to the existence of an NFT for as long as possible, this'd be useful in case for some reason an NFT no longer is deemed appropriate and should be delisted.
+Note though that delisting is always possible, in the sense of blacklisting it from the store, however once the IPFS hash is shared and the NFT is minted on the blockchain, it is no longer possible to erase the NFT entirely.

 ### HTTP Request